gravitational/workshop/k8sprod.md

 docker run quay.io/gravitational/debian-tall /usr/bin/dumb-init /bin/sh -c "sleep 10000"
 ```

-Now you can simply stop `docker run` process and still use it as is.
+Now you can simply stop `docker run` process using SIGTERM and it will handle shutdown properly

 ### Anti-Pattern: Direct Use Of Pods